MMGit64/Sony-Playstation/README.md

 Editor: Mustafa Mossa

-Play all previous playstation games on the upcoming playstation 5!
+Using Adapter Pattern Design, play all previous playstation games on the upcoming playstation 5!